redwoodjs/redwoodjs-com-archive/docs/testing.md

 ####  Relationships with Existing Records

-If your models have relationships to each other and you need to connect them to an existing record, using the normal object syntax is just not going to cut it.
+If your models have relationships and you need to connect new records to existing ones, using the object syntax just isn't going to cut it.

 One example: a blog **Comment** has a parent **Post**, and both **Comment** and **Post** need to belong to an **Author**.
 With object syntax, there is no way to access the `authorId` of the `Author` we just created.
 We could potentially hard code the `id`, but that is just asking for trouble.